Skip to content

 Shutterstock

-Despite what magazines or social media may have told you, avoiding carbs altogether will not help balance your blood sugar levels — especially if you have diabetes.
-But pairing carbohydrates with specific foods and nutrients, especially at breakfast, will help keep your blood sugars balanced, giving you much-needed energy without the dangers that come with high blood sugar.
+Despite what magazines or social media may have told you, avoiding carbs altogether isn’t necessary to balance your blood sugar levels — especially if you have diabetes.
+But pairing carbohydrates with specific foods and nutrients, especially at breakfast, can help, giving you much-needed energy without the dangers that come with high blood sugar.

 Almost half of the adults in the United States have diabetes (11.8%) or prediabetes (38%), according to the Centers for Disease Control (CDC).
-If you fall into this category, you may be searching for the best breakfast foods to keep your blood sugar where it needs to be.
-The key is pairing complex carbs like fruit, whole grains, and pulses or dairy with foods that are high in protein and healthy fats.
+If you fall into this category, you may be searching for the best breakfast foods to keep your blood sugar in check.
+The key is pairing complex carbs like fruit, whole grains, or pulses with foods that are high in protein and healthy fats.

 High-quality protein and heart-healthy fats help to slow down the digestion of carbohydrates, which leads to a nice steady rise and fall in your blood sugars.
-While this helps avoid large spikes in blood sugar, it also helps slow down the release of energy to your cells, helping you feel focused and energized in between meals.
+This strategic way of eating also helps slow down the release of energy to your cells, so you feel more focused and energized in between meals.

 Related: Sign up to receive delicious recipes, expert advice, and shopping tips in your inbox!